 The North-West Rebellion 1885

-A Battery engaged Riel's forces at Fish Creek and Batoche.
-The Alberta Field Force, under Major-General T. B. Strange, fought the Metis at Frenchman's Butte.
+A Battery and the Winnipeg Field Battery engaged Riel's forces at Fish Creek and Batoche.
+B Battery confronted Poundmaker at Cut Knife Hill with Col Otter.
+The Alberta Field Force, under MGen Strange, fought the Métis at Frenchman's Butte.

-The Battle of Batoche (9 May to 12 May 1885) resulted in the defeat of the Metis and First Nations.
+The Battle of Batoche (9 - 12 May 1885) resulted in the defeat of the Métis and First Nations.
 The Canadian government executed Louis Riel for treason.
-The rebellion and execution of Louis Riel remain controversial topics.
+The rebellion and execution of Riel remain controversial topics.